standing-o/Data_Analysis_Club/README.md

 # Data_Analysis_Club
 - This repo is to maintain the work of the data analysis club.
-- Activities in data analysis club - Programming practices
+- Programming activities in weekly seminar

 ## 1. Python Tutorials
 - Practice Numpy, Pandas and Matplotlib